neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 The only characteristic scale that requires additional comment is $\Delta T$ - this parameter truly is arbitrary, since it does not appear in the definitions of
-$Re$ or $Pe$ (*and*, none of the initial conditions/kernels in NekRS's case files assume any range for temperature).
+$Re$ or $Pe$.
 That is, if the converged solution has an inlet temperature of 400 K and an outlet temperature of 500 K, setting $\Delta T=100$ means that $T^\dagger$ will range from 0 to 1.
 Setting a different value, such as $\Delta T=50$, means that
 $T^\dagger$ will instead range from 0 to 2.
 The only scenario where $\Delta T$ is